enisdenjo/graphql-ws/PROTOCOL.md

 Direction: **bidirectional**

-Ping the other party.
 Useful for detecting failed connections, displaying latency metrics or other types of network probing.

+A `Pong` must be sent in response by the receiving party.

+The `Ping` message can be sent at any time within the established socket.

 ```typescript
 interface PingMessage {